nvsmith/webdev-resources/JavaScript/React/react-for-github-pages.md

         git push -u origin gh-pages
     ```

-    - Note: some online documents say that running `npm deploy` will automatically create the **gh-pages** branch, but it's never worked for me.
+    - ⚠️ Some online documents say that running `npm deploy` will automatically create the **gh-pages** branch, but it's never worked for me.
 So you can just do it manually before running deployment if you experience the same issues.

 10. Checkout your **main** branch again and deploy your app to GitHub pages: